2020 In Review: What can we learn from the philanthropy sector’s COVID response?

 It emerged that a coherent message was needed to encourage existing and new donors to commit to giving throughout COVID.
 Subsequently, the Organisations’ Council set up a Strategic Communications Sub-Group – a platform to coordinate messaging and amplify each other’s work.

-Led by the work undertaken by the London Community Response Fund and Charities Aid Foundation, the philanthropy sector adopted the mantra ‘Survive, Adapt, Thrive’, describing the different phases of funding that would be needed to support charitable organisations through the pandemic and beyond.
+Led by the work undertaken by the London Community Response and Charities Aid Foundation, the philanthropy sector adopted the mantra ‘Survive, Adapt, Thrive’, describing the different phases of funding that would be needed to support charitable organisations through the pandemic and beyond.

 The message – that charities need long-term funding to recover – resonated with wealth holders looking to target their funding most effectively.